 Chronic pain, which is often defined as continuous or intermittent pain lasting longer than six months, afflicts an estimated 30 million to 50 million Americans.
 The social costs in disability and lost productivity totaling more than $100 billion annually.

-Pain is the number one problem that brings patients to doctors, as well as to complimentary or alternative medicine (CAM) practitioners.
+Pain is the number one problem that brings patients to doctors, as well as to complementary or alternative medicine (CAM) practitioners.
 The tremendous suffering caused by chronic pain is not measurable in dollars and almost all of us know at least one person who is struggling with chronic pain.

 Pain leads to disability and emotional suffering.
 Moreover, evidence is accumulating that some types of chronic pain may be damaging to both the nervous system and even the immune system.